Victorian Government extends successful Grants and Assessments Program under the Agriculture Energy Investment Plan

 - Tier 1 and Tier 2 grants (worth between $20,000 – $50,000 and $50,000 – $250,000) for larger projects.

-To date, almost 800 on-farm energy assessments have been completed under the AEIP, valued at almost $7 million and over 450 grants totalling $22 million have been awarded.
+To date over 1,350 free on-farm energy assessments have been funded under the AEIP, valued at over $12 million and over 550 grants totalling over $30 million have been awarded.

 For more information about the AEIP, visit the Agriculture Victoria website